Alcaraz Dumped Out By Lehecka In Qatar Open Quarters - UrduPoint

 This was his first win against a top-10 player since August last year.

-Rublev's reward for his fourth semi-final appearance in Qatar was a meeting with Felix Auger-Aliassime.
+Rublev's reward for his fourth semi-final appearance in Qatar is a meeting with Felix Auger-Aliassime.

 The Canadian was leading his quarter-final against Daniil Medvedev 6-3 when the Russian had to retire.